top of page

 Disclaimer

 This article reflects the personal opinions, interpretations, and academic perspectives of the author, Diego Barbosa-Vásquez, and is intended for informational and discussion purposes only.
-It does not constitute factual assertions about any organization, including OPERA America, nor does it represent official final positions of Diego Barbosa-Vasquez neither the Performing Arts Laboratory.
+It does not constitute factual assertions about any organization, including OPERA America or Ópera de Colombia, nor does it represent official final positions of the author or the Performing Arts Laboratory.
 All data referenced are drawn from publicly available sources and are interpreted by the author.

 Comments